Posted on Tuesday, January 17, 2012

 Through Women in Nature, students get the opportunity to explore the natural world while nurturing their own inner well-being.
 Activities such as personal expression, movement, meditation and expressive art, all performed outdoors, allow students to better know themselves and the world around them.
 The program has several goals:

--Help students explore the role of nature in their wholeness
+-Help students explore the role of nature in their wholeness as a woman

 -Give students a better understanding of their inner being